rusty-coder-art/local-tube-lens/README.md

-Here’s a first‑person, fully rewritten README that uses “my” voice and renders cleanly on GitHub with proper headings, lists, and code blocks.

 # 🧭 Project Overview
 This is my React + TypeScript web application, powered by Vite for fast builds and dev previews, styled with Tailwind CSS and shadcn-ui.
 I can develop locally in my preferred IDE, work directly on GitHub, spin up a cloud dev environment with Codespaces, or use any hosted editor.
 This guide covers setup, development, deployment, and custom domains.